rust-lang-ja/ac-library-rs/README.md

 We aim to implement the same toolset as original ACL(C++) on the day.

 We are trying to implement with the same files by referring to the original ACL's hpp.
-After that we try to improve develop flow, tests, or utility.
+After that we try to improve our development flow, tests, or utilities.

 ## How to contribute